trybaseplate/hindsight-docs/unlisted/roleplays_beta.md

 ## We Want Your Feedback

-As a design partner, your input is crucial to making this feature better.
-Please share:
+Your input is crucial to making this feature better.

 - What's working well?
 - What's confusing or unclear?
 - What features are missing?
 - How would you improve the roleplay experience?

-Contact your account team or email [feedback email] with your thoughts.

-## What's Coming Next

-We're actively developing:

-- Additional scenario types beyond competitive situations
-- Team analytics and benchmarking
-- Integration with your existing sales training tools